 6-1 Swimming Pools – Amend the regulation to update the swimming pool design and operation standards, using the Centers for Disease Control and Prevention’s Model Aquatic Health Code as a guide.
 This will modernize the design standards, which were last updated in 1988, and provide consistency with national standards that are based on science and best practices.

 6-2 Bathing Beaches - Amend the regulation to incorporate the recreational water quality criteria for bacterial pollution and toxins required by the United States Environmental Protection Agency (EPA) to make New York’s regulations consistent with EPA requirements.

-19 Clinical Laboratory Directors - Revise qualifications for directors of clinical laboratories to recognize professional boards accepted as qualifying under the federal Clinical Laboratory Improvement Amendments (CLIA); codify the definitions of assistant director; earned doctoral degree, training, and experience; codify the ability of the department to issue certificates of qualifications (CQ) with limitations; establish qualifications for directors of forensic identity; establish qualifications for directors performing molecular techniques for identification of microorganisms and other categories not currently specified in the regulation; and revise responsibilities of directors.
+19 Clinical Laboratory Directors - Revise qualifications for directors of clinical laboratories to recognize professional boards accepted as qualifying under the federal Clinical Laboratory Improvement Amendments (CLIA); codify the definitions of assistant director, earned doctoral degree, training, and experience; codify the ability of the department to issue certificates of qualifications (CQ) with limitations; and revise responsibilities of directors.

 22.7 Reportable Levels of Heavy Metals in Blood and Urine - Amend the regulation to remove the threshold levels for reporting cadmium, mercury and arsenic.
 All laboratory tests for cadmium, mercury and arsenic will be submitted to enable case monitoring to assist in assessing interventions and education to reduce elevated exposures.